-The Current Population Survey of the Bureau of the Census is a large national survey--currently covering about fifty-five thousand households each month--and each October it fields an educational supplement that ascertains the school enrollment status of persons aged three to thirty-four years old.
-Unlike the institutional data from the NCES, the CPS covers the non-enrolled population as well as persons who are enrolled in school.
+The CPS of the Bureau of the Census is a large national survey-currently covering about 55,000 households each month-and each October it fields an educational supplement that ascertains the school enrollment status of persons aged 3-34.
+Unlike the institutional data from the NCES, the CPS covers the nonenrolled population as well as persons who are enrolled in school.
 The CPS obtains important personal characteristics other than race-ethnicity and sex, most notably age, grade or year in school, year of high school completion, and enrollment status in the previous year.
 For children who are living in their parents' households or who are living in group quarters while away at school, the CPS data permit us to attach the social and economic characteristics of parents to those of their children.
 Thus, for some populations we can relate school enrollment and progress to family income, to single-parent households, to the number of children in the household, and to parental education, labor force status, and occupation.